-Will Stokes, Vice President
+Will Stokes, Board Member

 Will Stokes is a shareholder attorney in the regional law firm of Clark, Partington, Hart, Larry, Bond & Stackhouse.
 He holds a B.A. in History and Political Science from the University of Alabama, and a J.D. from the University of Alabama School of Law.
 Will concentrates his law practice in the areas of land use and zoning, environmental law, and real property litigation.
 He regularly represents riparian landowners in beach access litigation, administrative proceedings before local government boards, and other contested land use matters.
 Will has served on the Board of Directors and the Executive Committee of the Escambia County 4-H Foundation since 2014.
 He spends his free time enjoying the unique and abundant natural resources of our community.

 Chasidy Fisher Hobbs is a UWF graduate with a B.S. in Environmental Studies and a M.S. in Environmental Science with a coastal studies specialization.
 She started teaching in 2004 and has taught in the Department of Environmental Studies at UWF since then.
 Before teaching Ms. Hobbs worked in the environmental field in a variety of ways: Executive Director and Coastkeeper with Emerald Coastkeeper (a member of Waterkeeper Alliance), started an environmental consulting division within an existing land survey company and was owner and managing director of an environmental research firm.
 She also serves as Chair of the City of Pensacola’s Environmental Advisory Board.